BackofenLab/Casboundary/README.md

 ## Examples

-We provide three simple examples in the `examples` folder:
+We provide two simple examples in the `examples` folder:

-TODO
+* `NC_000961.fasta`, which must be run as `python Casboundary.py -f examples/NC_000961.fasta -c complete`

+* `NC_017104.fasta`, which must be run as `python Casboundary.py -f examples/NC_017104.fasta -c complete`

 ## License (GPLv3)